AlexHelsing/Seeed-Sentinel-Security-System/README.md

 - Deactivate alarm using WIO terminal sensors by entering a numerical password with the built in joystick
 - Change the password in android app
 - Stores user information and password safely in a database

+## Developer Guide
+Please refer to the [Developer guide](https://git.chalmers.se/courses/dit113/2023/group-4/thief-detector/-/wikis/Developer-guide) for getting started with the project.

 ## Diagrams and documents